gpeterson406/GreenwoodBanner_Book/_book/08-multipleLinearRegression.md

 of the tests.
 The $t$-tests for slope coefficients are based on our standard recipe -- take the estimate, divide it by its standard error and then, assuming the statistic follows a $t$-distribution under the null hypothesis, find a p-value.
-This tests whether each true slope coefficent, $\beta_k$, is 0 or not, in a model that contains all the other variables.
+This tests whether each true slope coefficient, $\beta_k$, is 0 or not, in a model that contains all the other variables.
 Again, sometimes we say "after adjusting for" the other $x\text{'s}$ or "conditional on" the other $x\text{'s}$ in the model or "after allowing for"...